BlueAndi/DroidControlShip/doc/ROS2/webots/webots.md

 ### RadonUlzer

-1. Run the following command in the terminal:
+1. Run the following commands in the terminal:

 ```bash
 cd ~/RadonUlzer